Zefugi/zatm-enpeacey/README.md

 # zatm-enpeacey
-En-Pea-Cey is a research project with the purpose of answering the question: Can a game NPC use an LLM to plan and execute actions.
+Enpeacey is a research project with the purpose of answering the question: Can a game NPC use an LLM to plan and execute actions.